simplesummit/fractalexplorer/README.md

 `./configure && make`

-(this should work on all Jetson TX2 machines)

 to build without CUDA support, run:

 `./configure --without-cuda`

-The resulting binary is `./src/mandelbrot`
+The resulting binary is `./src/fractalexplorer`, and must be ran with `mpirun`

 ## Installing

-For installing on a Small-Summit machine, run this on each machine (there are normally 8 jetsons):

-`sudo ./install_jetsonTX2.sh`
+Install scripts for required software are provided for macOS and ubuntu, they should be ran like: `./install_macos.sh` or `./install_ubuntu.sh` respectively.

 ## Running

 To run, use `mpirun`:

-`mpirun -n 1 ./src/mandelbrot -h`
+`mpirun -n 1 ./src/fractalexplorer -h`

 to view help.

-Run `mpirun -n 6 ./src/mandelbrot -i250 -crandom -F` to do a fullscreen render.
+Run `mpirun -n 6 ./src/fractalexplorer -i250 -crandom -F` to do a fullscreen render.

 You will need at least 2 threads (1 head and 1 compute), but you can add as many as you'd like.